stillonearth/bevy_mujoco/README.md

 _This is work in progress_

-Import MCJ files into Bevy and run simulations with MuJoCo.
+Import MJCF files into Bevy and run simulations with MuJoCo.

 ## Getting Started